How Long Does Margarine Last?

 Interesting facts about Margarine:

 How long is Margarine good for when prepared in a dish?

 How long does margarine last?
 That depends.
 How long does bread last?
 In general, foods last only as long as the quickest expiring ingredient that they are mixed with.

 What are our shelf life resources?

-Our how long does margarine last content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Margarine lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Margarine.

-Although the margarine shelf life information provided by Eat By Date is generally reliable, it not intended to substitute for the advice of your health care provider.
+Although the Margarine shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!